resilient-swarms/meta-cmaes/README.md

     export BUILD_META=False

-5. Set the number of cores you are using, e.h.:
+5. Set the number of cores you are using, e.g.:

     export NUM_CORES=16